The Cassandra Crossing: Production

 The Cinecittà studios in Rome were chosen for interiors, with French and Swiss locales providing most of the location footage.
-The steel arch bridge depicted in the film is actually the Garabit Viaduct in southern France, built from 1880 to 1884 by Gustave Eiffel, who later constructed the Eiffel tower.
+The steel arch bridge depicted in the film is actually the Garabit Viaduct in southern France, built from 1880 to 1884 by Gustave Eiffel, who later constructed the Eiffel Tower.

 At the beginning of the film passengers arrive at Geneva railway station to embark on the train.
 The scenes were shot at Basel SBB railway station.
 Where Dr Chamberlain enters the station, the green coloured BVB trams and Basel's Central Station Square can be seen in the background.

 Much of the film's special effects involved models and rear screen work that was largely effective, although the studio artwork shows a typical US diesel locomotive that doesn't resemble anything seen in the film.

-Peter O'Toole was offered the lead role, but he turned it down.
-Richard Harris played the part instead.
+Peter O'Toole was offered the lead, but turned it down.
+Richard Harris took the role.
+His wife, Ann Turkel, was cast as Susan.

-The Cassandra Crossing was only the third film made by George Pan Cosmatos.
+The Cassandra Crossing was the third film made by George Pan Cosmatos.
 Ava Gardner said "the real reason I'm in this picture is money, baby, pure and simple."
-Tom Mankiewicz, who worked on the script, dubbed the film The Towering Germ, a reference to another disaster film of the time, The Towering Inferno.
+Tom Mankiewicz, who worked on the script, dubbed the film The Towering Germ, referencing a contemporaneous all-star disaster film, The Towering Inferno.

 Reception

-The film holds a score of 36% on Rotten Tomatoes based on eleven reviews.
+The film holds a score of 42% on Rotten Tomatoes based on 12 reviews.

 Richard Eder of The New York Times called the film "profoundly, offensively stupid," with Ava Gardner "awful in an awful role" and Sophia Loren "totally miscast."
 Gene Siskel of the Chicago Tribune gave the film 1.5 stars out of 4 and called it "an unintentional parody of a disaster film.
 The catastrophes that befall the passengers of a Geneva to Copenhagen train in the picture are positively ridiculous."
 Variety dismissed the film as, "a tired, hokey and sometimes unintentionally funny disaster film in which a trainload of disease-exposed passengers lurch to their fate."
 Kevin Thomas of the Los Angeles Times called the film "a disaster picture quite literally disastrous and so awful it's unintentionally hilarious."
 Gary Arnold of The Washington Post wrote, "Cosmatos is an absentminded, huffing-puffing director who seems to keep hoping we'll overlook his frazzled continuity, which suggests an old serial slapped together in such a way that the cliffhanging bits are never resolved."
 Richard Combs of The Monthly Film Bulletin wrote, "The one remotely enjoyable aspect of The Cassandra Crossing is that it knows no proportion in anything—from performances through plotting, shooting style and special effects, it is constantly outdoing itself in monumental silliness."

 The film was booed and hissed at preview screenings by critics.

 The graphic scenes of the passengers being killed at the end of the film had ensured an "R" rating in theatres and led to two "censored" and "uncensored" versions being released for broadcast and home media.